rlawrenc/autoer/README.md

 1. A video demonstrating use is [available](https://www.youtube.com/watch?v=Cxi6Jq4MyDk).
 From main PrairieLearn home screen, select the course AutoER Demo.

+## File Description

+- The folders `clientFilesCourse`, `courseInstances/Sum22`, and `serverFilesCourse` are files used by PrairieLearn to define a course and course instance.
+They can be modified for your own course.

+- The main code base for the AutoER system is in the folder `elements/pl-uml-element` that contains the custom PrairieLearn element for graphically creating UML/ER diagrams and performing auto-marking.
+    - Key files: `randomgrader.py` - performs grading, `pl-uml-element.py` - defines the overall element, `randomgeneration.py` - random question generator

+- The `questions` folder contains the sample questions.
+Each question has an `info.json` file that defines its metadata including title, and a `question.html` that provides the question text markup, answer(s), and marking guide.
+New questions can be created using the PrairieLearn user interface or by copying one of the question folders and editing its `info.json` and `question.html` files.

 ## License
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)